Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

-We consider a state $\ket{\psi(t)}$ initialized at eigenstate of $H_C$ inside $w_0$ with energy $E_0=\varepsilon_0 n+E_g$, evolving under $H(t)=H_C+V(t)$.
+\appsection{Proof of the dynamical localization} We consider a state $\ket{\psi(t)}$ initialized at eigenstate of $H_C$ inside $w_0$ with energy $E_0=\varepsilon_0 n+E_g$, evolving under $H(t)=H_C+V(t)$.
 We assume $H_C$ is a good c/qLDPC code with linear soundness and satisfies the property discussed in Sec.~\ref{sec:LDPC}.
 An essential property from the low-density requirement is that $H_C$ is at most $q_C$-local and

 where $p_C$ is the maximum number of checks involving one single qubit and $q_C$ is the maximum qubit number in one check.